What — AI ethics tries to achieve

 Do we need to introduce new planning processes to enable the kind of flexible, ongoing work that AI integration requires?

-Step 2 · Cultivate Agency
+Step 2 · Cultivate Human Agency

 How can we use AI, as an organization, in ways that give people better choices that they understand?